cnord/doc-gsm-devices/eng/nord/06-03-config-zones.md

 The "Delay on the entry" parameter allows to delay the generation of the "Alarm" signal for the time specified as the value for this parameter.
 Typically, this parameter is set for zones that the user *needs* to break in order to get to the alarm control device.
 As a common example of such zones can result in magnetic sensors protecting entrance doors in a secure facility.

 How does the delay on the entry work?
 Suppose that we have a zone, it includes a magnetic detector, which is installed on the front door to the office.
 For this zone, the delay on the entry is set to 15 seconds.
-Code dialing, which you can use to disarm, is inside the office, that is, you need to open the door in order to reach it.
+Keypad, which you can use to disarm, is inside the office, that is, you need to open the door in order to reach it.
 The user opens the front door, the magnetic detector is triggered, but the device does not generate an alarm, and begins counting the delay on the entry.
 If within 15 seconds the user enters the code by means of which the alarm will be disarmed, the alarm will not be generated, instead an event about disarming the device will be sent to the alarm monitoring software.
 If the device is not disarmed within 15 seconds, an alarm will be generated.

 The value of the "Delay on the entry" parameter can be specified only for zones, the type of which is set as "Arm" or "Arm without siren".
 This is due to the fact that the zones of all other types (except for the "Entrance") can not be armed or disarmed: they are always protected.
 As for the type of zone "Entrance", the zones of this type are processed when arming or disarming in a special way, as described above, in the section "Types of zones".

-**Event "Probable alarm"**
+#### Event "Probable alarm"

 In case of violation of the zone with a delay on the entry device certainly generates an event "Probable alarm" (**E138**).
 The event arguments are the number of the broken zone and the smallest number of the partition in which this zone is included.
 If they violated a few zones with a delay on the entry, for each zone an event will be generated "Probable alarm".

 At some sites, the control panel cannot be placed in a separate protected part of the room.
 Usually, such objects include small premises: shopping pavilions, garages, small offices and apartments.
 This means that the control panel may be disabled during the delay on the entry countdown.
 The event "Probable alarm" allows the security panel to monitor the operation of the device after the countdown of the delay on the entry begins: if after the start of the delay on the entry there is no event about disarming the device, then this is an occasion to find out what is happening at the facility.

 For automatic control of receipt of disarming after the Probable alarm in the "Security Center", you must use the event handler to the "Entrance through alarm" or event handler, "Control of a chain of events".

 ### Delay on the exit